myspc-development/art-test/README.md

 Use `[ap_register]` to display a standalone registration form for new users.
 Signing up through this form automatically grants the “Free” membership level.
 After submitting the form a confirmation message appears and the user is redirected to their dashboard.

+## Artist Dashboard

+Use `[ap_artist_dashboard]` to provide artists with a private area where they can submit new artworks, see a list of their existing pieces and edit their profile information.

 ## Stripe Radar